 - Most of the Generals Style collection should be included in a Core collection.

-Next time we address in more detail the method and practice of implementation of library collections in the two currently available…
+In a future post we will address in more detail the method and practice of implementation of library collections in the two currently available Civil 3D Template Style Collection Targets.

 Classic Template Method

 Project and publication drawings inherit a Style and Settings collection from a Civil 3D template (.dwt) file on creation.
-This is what most folks do today.
+This is what most folks in Civil 3D Land do today.

-The Classic Template Method relies significantly upon the individual Civil 3D user being accountable to consistently follow a consistent update/upgrade process based on the overwrite of named Styles from a known good drawing resource.
+The Classic Template Method use and maintenance relies significantly upon the individual Civil 3D user being accountable to consistently follow a consistent upgrade/update process based on the overwrite of named Styles from a known good drawing resource.

 Reference Template Method